Margarita-Simeonova/first_steps_in_coding/README.md

 4 lines are read from the console:

- 1. Length in cm – an integer in the range [10 … 500]
+ 1. Length in cm – an integer
- 2. Width in cm – an integer in the interval [10 … 300]
+ 2. Width in cm – an integer
- 3. Height in cm - an integer in the range [10… 200]
+ 3. Height in cm - an integer
- 4. Percentage – a real number in the interval [0.000 … 100.000]
+ 4. Percentage – a real number
 Output:

 To print a number to the console: